 HELP US TO MONITOR CHANGES IN THE BUSHLAND

 The Gumblossom Reserve Trail has been set up by QREG in partnership with ClimateWatch, a citizen science initiative by Earthwatch Institute.
 Take a closer look at the plant and animal species on the trail and learn how changes in climate are affecting their seasonal behaviour.
-By recording your observations you will be taking part in the largest phenology project in the southern hemisphere and helping shape our country's scientific response to climate change.
+By recording your observations you will be taking part in the largest phenology project, studying the timing of natural events like flowering, in the southern hemisphere and helping shape our country's scientific response to climate change.